Maria de Lourdes Sá Teixeira: Flying career

+Later life

 Maria de Lourdes Braga de Sá Teixeira flew relatively little after qualifying.
 She died at the age of 76, on 19 July 1984.
 To celebrate the 85th anniversary of her qualification the Lisbon City Council named a garden after her in the parish of Olivais (Jardim Maria de Lourdes Sá Teixeira) just to the east of Lisbon’s airport.